WSDOT-GIS/WSDOT-Traveler-Info-for-ArcGIS-JS/README.md

 ## TODO ##

 * `Cameras.html`: Display camera images in a lightbox type control instead of displaying camera info in a table.
-* Some of the REST endpoints reutrn data with a start and end location.
+* Some of the REST endpoints return data with a start and end location.

 ## Notes ##